 - Change of campus requests should ONLY be processed for future terms and not the student’s current active term (this is the same as major changes).

 - Student Fees: Consolidation governance allows continuing students to grandfather in the localized fees they paid PRIOR to consolidation.
 If a continuing student decides to change campuses (either in conjunction with a major change or independently), they will experience a change to fee amounts charged.
-More information is forthcoming on the Student Financial Services website.
+More information can be found on the Student Financial Services website.

 - Scholarships: If a student has a campus-specific scholarship, it may be impacted by a change of campus (whether connected to a major change OR made independently), including but not limited to adjusted award amounts or loss of eligibility.

 - International Students: Students are issued an I-20 based on their home campus and are only eligible for on campus employment at the campus listed on their I-20.
 Students should take at least ½ the courses at the campus listed on their I-20.
 In the event an international student changes campus, ISS has an alert that is triggered by the change in Banner and they will be issued a new I-20.
 No action needed by the Colleges or Undergraduate Studies.

 - Housing: Changing campus does not automatically move housing assignments.
 If a student’s change in campus prompts a desire to change their on-campus housing assignment, the student should contact the Housing & Residential Education office of their current campus to inquire about the process and options available (firstname.lastname@example.org for Tampa campus or email@example.com for St. Petersburg campus).

 Undergraduate Transfer Applicants